mzhang28/blog/content/enterprise/prototype/index.md

 ## Prototype

 The prototype for experimenting is a simple "Hello, world" application.
 If you've looked at any web framework before, this is probably one of the simplest examples of bindings: type something into a box and watch as the text magically populates with whatever you wrote in the box.
-If you're using a WASM-compatible browser with JavaScript enabled, you should be able to try out the demo in real-time:
+If you're using a WASM-compatible browser with JavaScript enabled, you should be able to try out the demo right here:

 <div id="app"></div>
 <script type="text/javascript" src="helloworld.js"></script>